PART: Pre-trained Authorship Representation Transformer: Related work

-Generalization is a frequent concern in machine learning, and more so in the domain of authorship.
-Adaption to out-of-train domains is usually hard and many methods fail to transfer to new datasets, fact highlighted by Murauer et al.~\cite{murauer2021developing} in their work.
-Including varied number of datasets, with varying document size, other languages, genres and styles, is central to evaluate a model trained to solve authorship attribution task.
+Generalization is a frequent concern in machine learning, and more so in the field of authorship attribution.
+Adaption to out-of-train domains or examples is usually hard and many methods fail to transfer to new datasets, as highlighted by Murauer et al.~\cite{murauer2021developing}.
+Including several datasets, with varying document size, other languages, genres and styles, is central to evaluate a model trained to solve authorship attribution task.
 There is also concern for domain bias, as shown by Hitschler et al.~\cite{hitschler2017authorship}.
-Augmentation techniques can be applied, such as word removal, to reduce these effects.
-Attribution models are known to be weak to adversarial attacks, despite not being dedicated to natural language, Simko et al.~\cite{simko2018recognizing} studies the effects of adversaries on authorship code models, where results show that indeed authorship can be misleading if another style is forged.
 Together with these concerns, there are also challenges ahead~\cite{bevendorff2020overview}, such as the size of each author's document (i.e. a tweet) or the existing orthogonality between topics and authors.
-In case of large texts, other problems appear, such as co-authoring, which includes complex issues such as style change detection~\cite{deibel2021style}.
+In case of large texts, other problems appear, such as co-authoring, which includes complex issues such as style change detection~\cite{deibel2021style}, or style changes~\cite{Nieuwazny2021Sep}.

-Recent approaches proposed in the literature include PolitiBETO~\cite{villa2022nlp}, a BETO~\cite{canete2020spanish} model trained on a corpus of political language and an ensemble approach profile authors in the same domain.
-Other authors have also used BETO, this time in combination with the model MarIA~\cite{gutierrez2022maria}.
-Other transformer-based model used for this task includes Sentence-BERT~\cite{reimers2019sentence}~\cite{schlicht2021unified}, employed with the goal of identifying hate speech spreaders.
-Different architectures, such as Convolutional Neural Networks have been also applied to this task~\cite{theophilo2021authorship}.
-With a focus on zero-shot classification, other authors have used entailment-based models for building a solution for author profiling with a small set of training data and XLM-RoBERTa~\cite{chinea2022zero}.
-The use of entailment as a training task has proven to be a useful instrument in similar cases~\cite{wang2021entailment,yin2020universal}.